Lower School (K-6)

 In mathematics, students learn numeral recognition and formation, number values and mathematical vocabulary.
 Throughout the primary grades there is systematic review and expansion of skills and concepts in performing fundamental operations and solving problems.

-The hours of the after-school program are 2:30-5:30 p.m., Monday through Friday, during the school year.
+The hours of the after-school program are 2:30 p.m. to 5:30 p.m., Monday through Friday, during the school year.

 Elementary Grades (4-6)